tahitihat/image-gallery/README.md

 - Apply thumbs-up to single image (any number of times)
 - Apply thumbs-down to single image (any number of times)

+Note: I made the assumption that the content and quantity of displayed images is unrestricted in this assignment, i.e. can be selected randomly. 🌲

 ### Nonfunctional project requirements

 - React frontend